Samagra-Development/Samagra-Website/src/pages/project/saksham-education.md

 id: SAKSHAM_EDUCATION
 backgroundCover: /img/saksham-header-b-1.jpg
 domain: Education
-subTitle: 'Facilitating attainment of grade-level competency in Haryana '
+subTitle: "Facilitating attainment of grade-level competency in Haryana "
 state: Haryana
-tagLine: 'Facilitating attainment of grade-level competency in Haryana '
+tagLine: "Facilitating attainment of grade-level competency in Haryana "
 projectLogoWithState: /img/saksham-logo.png
 overview:
-  - text: >-
-      How does a state go about transforming its entire education system?
+  - text: How does a state go about transforming its entire education system?
 This was precisely the goal the Government of Haryana set for itself in 2017, when it launched Saksham Haryana, its flagship programme aimed at improving the quality of education in the state and making 80% students in